Mark Lachs: In Popular Lay Media

 His book Treat Me, Not My Age (2010, Viking Penguin) was named one of the best consumer health books of the year.
-In the 1990s he wrote a popular column for Prevention Magazine “Caring for Mom and Dad”.
-He was written for the Wall Street Journal, CNN online, and other popular media outlets.
-Lachs has also been a commentator on NPR’s Morning Edition, profiled extensively on APM’s Marketplace, and appeared numerous times on Good Morning America and the Today show, as well as other media outlets.
+In the 1990s, he wrote a popular column for Prevention, “Caring for Mom and Dad”.
+He was written for The Wall Street Journal, CNN online, and other popular media outlets.
+Lachs has also been a commentator on NPR’s Morning Edition, profiled extensively on APM’s Marketplace, and appeared numerous times on Good Morning America and The Today Show, as well as other media outlets.